The Woman Disputed: Plot

 As judge, Nika gives the condemned a cruel ultimatum: all may go free—if Mary Ann spends the night with him.
 She is horrified.
 Though the others beg her to accept and save their lives, Mary Ann, loyal to Paul and her sense of dignity, prepares to face death rather than submit.

-As time slips away and the execution hour nears, the silent priest among them reveals himself to be none other than Libert—the famed Austrian spy in disguise.
+As time slips away and the execution hour nears, the silent priest among them reveals himself to be none other than Libert, the famed Austrian spy in disguise.
 For the sake of 10,000 Austrian soldiers whose lives depend on his safe return, he begs Mary Ann to make the ultimate sacrifice—not for herself, nor for Paul, but for her country.
 Broken in spirit but resolved, Mary Ann consents.

 Through Libert’s intelligence, Austrian forces reclaim Lemberg at dawn.
-Among them is Paul—now a captain—leading the victorious troops.
+Among them is Paul (now a captain) leading the victorious troops.
 He finds Mary Ann and, in a rush of joy, embraces her, not yet seeing the haunted, otherworldly look in her eyes.

 But into their reunion stumbles the dying Nika, wounded in the retreat.
 In his final breath, he declares to Paul that Mary Ann was unfaithful.
 Shocked and wounded, Paul pulls away.
 Mary Ann remains silent, accepting his judgment, her sacrifice too private and painful to explain.

 But Libert steps forward, unable to let her heroism go unrecognized.
 With reverence, he leads her to a balcony overlooking the gathered Austrian troops.
 A general delivers a solemn tribute, and the army kneels before her in honor.
-Among them are Otto Krueger (Gustav von Seyffertitz), the stern commandant; the Countess (Gladys Brockwell), a noblewoman moved by Mary Ann’s valor; and the Count (Nicholas Soussanin), who bows with the others.
+Among them are Otto Krueger, the stern commandant; the Countess, a noblewoman moved by Mary Ann’s valor; and the Count, who bows with the others.

 Only Paul remains standing, frozen with guilt and awe.
 Slowly, humbly, he drops to his knees.

-Mary Ann’s eyes brim with tears—not of sorrow, but peace—as she reaches out to the man she loves.
+Mary Ann’s eyes brim with tears (not of sorrow, but peace) as she reaches out to the man she loves.
 Her faith is restored.